Looking for the best places to hike near Chicago? This is the guide for you!

 Visiting Indiana Dunes National Park from Chicago is a straightforward trip.
 By car, it’s roughly a one-hour drive via I-94 East.

-Public transportation is an option!
+Public transportation is another option!
 The South Shore Line runs from Downtown Chicago to the Dunes Park Station, just a short distance from the park’s entrance.

-The park features over 50 miles of trails, with The 3 Dune Challenge being among the most popular for its spectacular views.
+Indiana Dunes features over 50 miles of trails, with the 3 Dune Challenge being among the most popular for its spectacular views.

 Bonus: Indiana Dunes is also an amazing place to see Midwest fall foliage!